caddyserver/caddy/README.md

 Caddy 2
 =======

-This is the development branch for Caddy 2.
+This is the development branch for Caddy 2, the web server of the Go community.

 **Caddy 2 is production-ready, but there may be breaking changes before the stable 2.0 release.** Please test it and deploy it as much as you are able, and submit your feedback!

-**Caddy 2 is the web server of the Go community.** We are looking for maintainers to represent the community!
-Please become involved with issues, PRs, [our forum](https://caddy.community), sharing on social media, etc.

 ---